Mouse Polling Rate Test Results Are Inconsistent? Why It Happens

 Key terms for understanding mouse click registration and hardware.

-Common questions about double-click speed, mouse chatter, and click settings.
+Common questions about double click tests, accidental mouse double-clicks, switch chatter, debounce settings, and click intervals.

 More free tools to check your setup.